Browse by Medical Category

 Barbara loves her role at MGH Senior Health.
 She enjoys working with her patients, especially those over age 90, and their families the most.
 “There is something special about someone who lives to over 90 and their attitude toward life.
 They have beat the odds and they know it, and often have interesting stories to tell,” she remarked.
 She also enjoys working with the support staff, whom she feels are incredibly important to the quality of patient care at Senior Health.

-Beyond her clinical role at the practice, she is Director of Quality and Safety for Senior Health and was team leeader for the Senior Health team that sucessfully obtained a Medical Home level three certification, the highest level possible for a Medical Home designation, Senior Health is the first practice at MGH to attain this status.
+Beyond her clinical role at the practice, she is Director of Quality and Safety for Senior Health and was team leader for the Senior Health team that successfully obtained a Medical Home level three certification, the highest level possible for a Medical Home designation, Senior Health is the first practice at MGH to attain this status.

 She has obtained research funding from the Robert Wood Johnson Foundation examining transitions into the hospital for frail elders.
 When she is not working, she spends time with her family, including her husband Larry, daughter Amy and 3 grandchildren and a son Alex who graduated from the Road Island School of Design.